 10. Get ready to pay for your car.

-According to the 2009 census California has over 23,000 licensed drivers, beating out New York, Texas and Florida by nearly 10,000 individuals.
+According to the census, California has over 25 million licensed drivers, beating out New York, Texas and Florida by nearly 10 million individuals.
 California also leads in the number of motor vehicle accidents for the same census period.
 It feels like everyone on the road is a drunk toddler.

 When I moved, I spent my savings on a car, which immediately broke down.
 I was lucky enough to get my money back and purchase a second car.
 In the three months I had it, I got four tickets, towed once and then the car was totaled in an accident.
 Although I’d saved up enough to buy a car, I never expected I’d have nearly $3,000 in additional costs.